 I believe that children need to wear shoes that provide a combination of the correct amount of support and flexibility, with one exception: Babies who are learning how to walk.

 Babies and toddlers who are learning how to walk need to wear lightweight and flexible shoes that imitate barefoot for healthy foot development.
 The shoes also need to come with sensory pods on the bottom of the soles to allow the baby to feel the ground.
-I actually have written an article that describes the best shoes for babies and toddlers who are learning how to walk.
-Go to the link below:
+I have written an article that describes the best shoes for babies and toddlers who are learning how to walk.

-Children are involved in high impact activities that place an enormous amount of stress on their feet and legs.
-I have fitted certain shoe styles that provide good shock absorption and are lightweight and flexible at the same time.
+Children are involved in high-impact activities that place an enormous amount of stress on their feet and legs.
+I have fitted certain shoes that provide good shock absorption and are lightweight and flexible at the same time.

 2nd Fact: Most foot problems in adulthood are a result of unsupportive or ill-fitting shoes during childhood.